Shakori people: Culture

-Although little is known about the Shakori, at the time of contact, they were not noted as being noticeably different from the surrounding tribes.
+Little is known about the Shakori, at the time of contact.
 They made their wigwams and other structures out of interwoven saplings and sticks; these were covered in mud as opposed to the bark typically used by other nearby tribes.
 They were described as being similar to traditional dwellings of the Quapaw from Arkansas.
 In the center of the village, men often played a slinging stone game, probably similar to the chunkey played by tribes further south and west.